allabux21/gwright99.github.io/openshift4/01-install-podman-and-skopeo-on-WSL2.md

 While updating also made driver = "overlay" and mount_program = "/usr/bin/fuse-overlayfs"

 Ended up installing an Ubuntu18.04 instance, reinstalling Podman and then copying /usr/share/containers/*.* and /etc/containers/*.* from the 18.04 instance to the 20.04 instance through windows.
-Seems to have got me back to stabled.
+Seems to have got me back to stable.

+didn't change runc.
+changed storage to use overlay, new graphroot and runroot, and mount_program. changed ~/containers to set 'events_logger = "file"'